arturro/django-ninja-prv/README.md

     • POST /api/v1/users/ - Add user to current user's organization

 Questions:

     * what with first user in organization? only admin can create organization and first user?
     * maybe better is use task_id instead of id in task endpoints?
+    * may we use default url: /api/v1/token/pair instead of /api/v1/auth/login ?

 #### Data Models:
     • Organization: name, created_at